folio-org/folio-org.github.io/guides/branch-preview.md

 * Tenant modules are enabled and reference and sample data for select modules are loaded for the tenant.

 * The stripes webpack is distributed to an S3 web service.
-An AWS S3 URL to the UI is provided.
 The UI is configured for the correct tenant and Okapi instance.
+An AWS S3 URL to the UI is appended to the pull request.

 All steps above happen more or less sequentially, so if a step fails for whatever reason, the build is marked as 'FAILED'.